gmnprada/wanbioner/docs/README.md

 - Still on Development TBD

-PIWAN base network is not contains any encryption at the moment so please do the encryption in the data layer if the the apps using this networks need a secure packet transfer.
+Wanbioner base network is not contains any encryption at the moment so please do the encryption in the data layer if the the apps using this networks need a secure packet transfer.

 The Specification also subject to change according to benchmark and test on the test net passed